xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- enh (scott)  Add Effect Select Panel.
+   -- enh (dkulp)  Bunch of updates to DDP output to allow future enhanced output to FPP -- bug (dkulp)  Fix some render issues and crashes that occur after making changes to setup tab -- enh (scott)  Add Effect Select Panel.
    -- enh (keith)  xSchedule will now stop at the end of the FSEQ if it is shorter than the audio file -- bug (keith)  Fix vendor model download only allows model to be used once